Stuporous; Mental status - decreased; Loss of alertness; Decreased consciousness; Changes in consciousness; Obtundation; Coma; Unresponsiveness

 Get medical help for any decrease in consciousness, even when it is due to alcohol intoxication, fainting, or a seizure disorder that has already been diagnosed.

 People with epilepsy or other seizure disorders should wear a medical ID bracelet or necklace describing their condition.
 They should avoid situations that have triggered a seizure in the past.

 Get medical help if someone has decreased alertness that cannot be explained.
-Call your local emergency number (such as 911) if normal alertness does not return quickly.
+Call 911 or the local emergency number if normal alertness does not return quickly.

 Most often, a person with decreased consciousness will be evaluated in an emergency room.